steveswork/react-observable-context/README.md

 * **setState**: (newChanges: PartialState\<State\>) => boolean

-***usecase***: prehooks provide a central place for sanitizing, modifying, transforming, validating etc. all related incoming state updates.
-The prehook returns a **boolean** value (`true` to continue OR `false` to abort the update operation).
+***<u>Use case:</u>*** prehooks provide a central place for sanitizing, modifying, transforming, validating etc. all related incoming state updates.
+The prehook returns a **boolean** value (`true` to continue AND `false` to abort the update operation).
 The prehook may mutate (i.e. sanitize, transform, transpose) its argument values to accurately reflect the intended update value.

 ## Usage